alanminko/iwls2022-ls-contest/README.md

 ### Benchmarks

-The [benchmarks](https://github.com/alanminko/iwls2022-ls-contest/tree/main/benchmarks) available in this repository are composed of 100 functions with truth tables listed in a test file:
+The [benchmarks](https://github.com/alanminko/iwls2022-ls-contest/tree/main/benchmarks) available in this repository are composed of 100 functions with truth tables listed in a text file:

 Benchnmark ID | Function Category
 ------------- | -----------------